Q: How long does cataract surgery take?

 Q: Is a premium lens worth it?

 A: We look at it this way: there are very few investments you can make that you will use every waking moment for the rest of your life.
-A PIOL is one such investment, and if it’s something that you can afford, then it’s something worth having.
-If a PIOL is something that you are interested in, then we recommend mentioning that at your cataract surgery consultation.
+A premium intra-ocular lens (IOL) is one such investment.
+If it is something that you can afford, then it is something worth having.
+If a premium IOL is something that you are interested in, we recommend mentioning it at your cataract surgery consultation.